 Many leases inward exist where nil rentals are paid, or are peppercorn leases.
 These should be recognised in the Balance sheet as donated assets, if they are not included at present, or converted to fair value.
-There are four leases which have not featured in the balance sheet, and will now add £1.9million to asset and liabilities, while there are seven leases including Leisure Centre where values have previously been recognised in the balance sheet at £21.8 million and will need to be adjusted for valuation revisions to £21.4million.
+There are four leases which have not featured in the balance sheet, and will now add £1.9million to asset and liabilities, while there are seven leases including Leisure Centre where values have previously been recognised in the balance sheet at £21.8 million and will need to be adjusted to £25.6million due to revaluation.